Tending the Ache: Grief at the Second Gate

 What’s included

-• Two highly trained trauma-informed facilitators, and two grief apprentice space-holders
+• Two highly trained trauma-informed facilitators, one space-holder and two assistants

-• Locally-sourced meals: dinner on Friday, breakfast, lunch, and dinner on Saturday; breakfast and lunch on Sunday, plus tea and light snacks throughout the weekend.
+• Dinner on Thursday; continental breakfast, full service lunch and dinner on Friday and Saturday; continental breakfast on Sunday; plus tea and light snacks throughout the weekend.

 Pricing and cancellation policy

-We recognize that this retreat is priced higher than some of our previous offerings.
-Tending the Ache is an intimate, immersive experience designed for deep, tender work with the Second Gate of Grief.
-This retreat brings in various modalities, like parts work, to help soften barriers to self-love, allowing us to tend to the exiled parts of ourselves with care and compassion.
+We recognize that this retreat is priced higher than some of our previous offerings, as it includes an additional night, allowing more time for rest, integration, and spaciousness within the work.
+Tending the Ache is an intimate, immersive experience designed for deep and tender engagement with the Second Gate of Grief.
+The extended time together supports a slower, more grounded pace as we work with multiple modalities, including parts work, to soften the barriers to self-love and gently tend to the exiled aspects of ourselves with care and compassion.

-With a smaller group size of just 20 participants, this retreat allows for a more held and transformative experience.
+With a group size of just 20 participants or less, Tending the Ache allows for a more held and transformative experience.
 We deeply believe in the value of this offering and look forward to sharing this sacred space with you.

-Scholarships: If attending this retreat creates a significant financial hardship and you seek a scholarship or work-study exchange, a form will be available soon.
-There are a few scholarship opportunities available at 25-50% of tuition.
-For scholarships, we prioritize applicants from historically marginalized communities, first responders, veterans, those in the helping professions, and students.
-Scholarship applications are due by May 31.
+If attending this retreat creates a significant financial hardship and you seek a scholarship or work-study exchange, please apply here.
+For scholarships, we prioritize applicants from historically marginalized communities, first responders, veterans, those in the helping professions, and students, and may cover 25-50% of tuition.
+Scholarship applications are due by April 15.

 We do, however, understand that some things fall outside of our control, and to this end we offer the following:

-Unfortunately, we are unable to offer refunds come July 1
+Unfortunately, we are unable to offer refunds after May 1

 – Unknown